 Energy (Power Generation) Industry

-There are a number of different causes why the energy sector needs pressure vessels overall.
+There are a number of different causes of why the energy sector needs pressure vessels overall.
 One of the main reasons why they are needed within the energy sector is to contain harmful gases.
 Often in locations such as oil refineries as well as metalwork’s excess gas needs to be stored.
-Also, Nuclear power plants use special pressure vessels which named Reactor Pressure Vessels (RPVs).
-RPVs are large cylindrical steel vessels containing a core, cooling water and generated steam, that requires high reliability to withstand high temperatures and high pressures, and neutron irradiation, which makes the RPV the most critical pressure boundary in the nuclear power plant.
+Also, Nuclear power plants use special pressure vessels named Reactor Pressure Vessels (RPVs).
+RPVs are large cylindrical steel vessels containing a core, cooling water, and generated steam, that requires high reliability to withstand high temperatures and high pressures, and neutron irradiation, which makes the RPV the most critical pressure boundary in the nuclear power plant.
 But keep in mind, not all power reactors have a reactor pressure vessel.

 Pressure Vessel Types

 Process Vessel: Process vessels (tanks) are designed to simply hold and store liquids and they are used for an integrated operation in petrochemical facilities, refineries, gas plants, oil and gas production facilities, and other facilities.

 Autoclaves: Autoclaves are large vessels that are pressurized and brought to high temperatures.
 They are usually cylindrical since the rounded shape is better able to safely withstand high pressures.
 Autoclaves are designed to hold items that are placed inside and then the lid is sealed.

 High-Pressure Vessels: They are the most durable vessels on the market which are capable of working under the heaviest loads and they provide the best resistance to corrosion, temperature, and pressure.
 The high-pressure vessels are usually made of stainless steel.
 Typical functions for the high-pressure vessel: high-speed mixers, chemical reactors, and supercritical extraction systems.